Margaret-Johnson-ai/Data-Analytics-Portfolio/COVID_Healthcare_Impact/README.md

 ## 🎯 Project Purpose

 This project investigates how COVID-19 impacted healthcare systems and outcomes across counties in New Jersey.
-By combining data from federal and state health sources, the goal is to uncover how death rates, hospital resource usage, and county income levels are interrelated.
+By combining data from federal and state health sources, the goal is to uncover how death rates, LTCF (Long-Term Care Facility) deaths, and county income levels are interrelated.

 ---